-(c) For the Full Assessment, Connecting NSPs must include studies that cover credible contingency events and the matters in section 4.2.5 as a minimum.
+- (c) For the Full Assessment, Connecting NSPs must include studies that cover credible contingency events and the matters in section 4.2.5 as a minimum. - (d) When undertaking studies to ascertain the effectiveness of an Applicant's SSRS, Connecting NSPs may include likely contingency events.

-51 NER 5.3.4(g) requires an Applicant who proposes an SSRS under NER 5.3.4B to submit its proposal with the application to connect.
+56 NER 5.3.4(g) requires an Applicant who proposes an SSRS under NER 5.3.4B to submit its proposal with the application to connect.